There is always a warm and friendly atmosphere at the club and we have a refreshment

 We have also set our Dutch friends a challenge to provide us with images related

-to Nature and Weather.
+to Reflections and Architecture.
 We shall judge their entries in the new year.

 Camera, Lights, Action!
 24th March 2016